kaka-ruto/nipishe/README.md

 A step by step series of examples that tell you how to get your development environment up and running

-## Without Docker / The Normal Rails Way
+## Without Docker / The Normal Rails Way (Preferred for development)

 Install Postgresql